Emily Sibley Watson: Early life and education

-Hiram Sibley's youngest child, Emily Sibley, was born within a few years of the founding of her father's most famous endeavour, Western Union.
+Hiram Sibley's youngest child, Emily Sibley, was born within a few years of the founding of her father's most famous endeavor, Western Union.
 The financial success of the company created stupendous wealth for him and for many other Rochesterians.

 While little is known about Emily Sibley's early education, early opportunities for travel contributed to her interest in art and culture.